 Who Am I:

 My name is Courtney Albrecht.
-I am currently a teacher with Living Waters Catholic School Division at St. Joseph School in Whitecourt.
-I currently work as part of the inclusion team at the school.
-I also teach Grade 5 and High School ESL.
-Previously I worked as a teacher Parkland School Division at Greystone Centennial Middle School teaching grade 5 and French.
-I have also worked as a substitute teacher with PSD70, EPSB as an instructor for the Bennett Centre, and as a technician and trainer with Apple Retail.
-Before Education, I studied Psychology with a focus on child development and human behaviour.
+I am currently a teacher with Edmonton Public Schools.
+I currently teach Grade 5 and French.
+Previously I have worked as a teacher with Living Waters CRD and Parkland School Division, teaching everything from Life Skills, K&E and High School ESL to Grade 5 to FSL to Div 2 and 3.
+I have also worked as part of a school-based inclusion team as well as served as a school’s Learning Coach.
+I have also worked as a substitute teacher, as an instructor for the Bennett Centre, and as a technician and trainer with Apple Retail.
+Before Education, I studied Psychology and Sociology with a focus on child development and human behaviour.

 What I do: